-MAVIS is a program that analyses vegetation data using different types of classification systems.
+MAVIS is a program that assigns vegetation data to a number of different classification systems.
 These include the Countryside Vegetation System (CVS) and classifications used by the Countryside Survey 2000.
 MAVIS also includes classification programmes for the National Vegetation Classification (NVC).

 What does MAVIS do?